tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-12-24-Construct3-Survey.md

 additional code.

 <div class="notebox">
-<p>**TL;DR box**</p>
+<p><strong>TL;DR box</strong></p>
-<p>We begin the discussion with the **atomic constructs**: bytes, integers, floats, etc. With these, we build
+<p>We begin the discussion with the <strong>atomic constructs</strong>: bytes, integers, floats, etc. With these,
-**composite packers** (Sequence, Array, and Struct), which also provide some **syntactic sugars**, and discuss the changes from Construct 2.<br/>
+we build <strong>composite packers</strong> (Sequence, Array, and Struct), which also provide some <strong>syntactic sugars</strong>, and discuss the changes from Construct 2.<br/>

-Next, we cover how Constructs handle data (*stream of units* approach) and how this helps us when working with different data granularity (**bits and bytes**).
-We also introduce **adapters**, which transform object representation for packing and unpacking, and **macros**, which enable us to easily reuse existing constructs.<br/>
+Next, we cover how Constructs handle data (<em>stream of units<em> approach) and how this helps us when working with different data granularity (<strong>bits and bytes</strong>).
+We also introduce <strong>adapters</strong>, which transform object representation for packing and unpacking, and <strong>macros</strong>, which enable us to easily reuse existing constructs.<br/>

-Then we cover the **context** and the ``this`` object, which allow us to express dependencies in data structures From there we move to **code generation**, a is a key feature of Construct 3: constructs will be compiled to imperative Python code (and even Cython, one day).
-We finish with a semi-formal proof that Construct is more powerful than context-free languages, making it probably the most powerful parser in existence
+Then we cover the <strong>context<strong> and the <code>this</code> object, which allow us to express dependencies in data structures.
+From there we move to <strong>code generation</strong>, a is a key feature of Construct 3: constructs will be compiled to imperative Python code (and even Cython, one day).
+We finish with a semi-formal proof that Construct is more powerful than context-free languages, making it probably the most powerful parser in existence!
 </p></div>

 ## Basics ##